mohanbolisetty/endseq/README.md

 Update Python and base packages by downloading a python release from: http://continuum.io/downloads

-Once the installation is complete, download and install the following python modules by entering the following command in the terminal:
+Once the installation is complete, download and install the following python modules by entering the following commands in the terminal:
 		sudo conda install numpy --upgrade
 		sudo conda install matplotlib --upgrade
 		sudo conda install pandas --upgrade
 		sudo conda install seaborn
 		sudo pip install brewer2mpl

 Installing HTSeq module on Mac OS X
 Install Xcode from the Mac App store to install llvm-gcc and llvm-g++